Conyegwara/OIBSIP-/README.md

 This project involves cleaning and preparing an Airbnb dataset for analysis by handling missing values, removing duplicates, standardizing formats, and detecting outliers in key numerical fields such as price, minimum_nights and reviews_per_month.
 The goal is to ensure data accuracy, consistency, and readiness for deeper analysis or machine learning tasks.
 Excel was used for transformation and visual outlier detection using statistical formulas and Box & Whisker charts.

 ### Data Overview
 This project focuses on cleaning and preparing an Airbnb dataset for accurate analysis and modeling.
 The process includes handling missing data, removing duplicates, standardizing data formats, and detecting outliers using statistical methods.
-This documentation outlines all steps taken and serves as a reference for contributors or stakeholders reviewing the dataset cleaning phase.
+This documentation outlines all steps taken and serves as a reference for reviewing the dataset cleaning phase.

 #### Project Objective
 1. Ensure data integrity and consistency.